Jennifer Lopez Gets The Baller Props She Deserves From Her Ex, Ben Affleck

-Jennifer Lopez is getting big props for her Hustlers performance from a surprising person from her past — her ex, Ben Affleck.
+Jennifer Lopez is getting big props for her Hustlers performance from a surprising person from her past: her ex Ben Affleck.
 Ain’t that funny, indeed.

 Affleck shouted out his former fiancée and Gigli co-star, who he was with from 2002 until 2004, while talking to The New York Times.
-While it didn’t make the final piece, writer Brooks Barnes shared the quote on Twitter.
+While it didn’t make the final article, writer Brooks Barnes shared the quote on Twitter.
 And the internet is very happy to know that while the Oscars ignored J.Lo’s brilliance, Affleck sure didn’t.
 “She should have been nominated,” Affleck said of Lopez’s portrayal of veteran stripper Ramona in Hustlers.
 “She’s the real thing.”

 Advertisement